S.Korea Approves Use Of 1st Homegrown COVID-19 Vaccine - UrduPoint

 S.Korea Approves Use Of 1st Homegrown COVID-19 Vaccine

-SEOUL, (UrduPoint / Pakistan Point News - 29th Jun, 2022 ) :South Korea's food and drug ministry on Wednesday approved the use of the country's first homegrown COVID-19 vaccine.
+SEOUL, (UrduPoint / Pakistan Point News - 30th Jun, 2022 ) ::South Korea's food and drug ministry on Thursday approved the use of the country's first homegrown COVID-19 vaccine.

 The Ministry of Food and Drug Safety (MFDS) said it made an "item approval" decision on SKYCovione, developed by SK Bioscience, a pharmaceutical unit of the country's third-biggest conglomerate SK Group, on the premise that the company submits the final result of its clinical trials.